ZedimAits/GZW_map/README.md

   - The file should contain a valid JSON string representing your markers.
 The map will be updated accordingly.

 ### Live Website
 Explore the interactive map here: [GZW Map](https://gzwmap.netlify.app)

----

-Let me know if you'd like additional changes!